Appearance

 - user identity:

-- A user's exact home address is stored only on their phone (in
+- A user's exact home address / alert text is stored only on their phone (in

-AsyncStorage). - When an alert is triggered, the address is encrypted on-device for each recipient individually using ML-KEM-768 / AES-256-GCM.
+AsyncStorage). - When an alert is triggered, the plaintext is encrypted on-device for each recipient individually using ML-KEM-768 / AES-256-GCM.

-- Only the intended recipient can decrypt their envelope using their device-local KEM secret key.
+PQC_KEM_SECRET_KEYsecret held in Cloudflare Worker env vars. - Only the intended member can decrypt their personal envelope using their device-local KEM secret key.

 Cryptography (PQC)